u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 I wish I recorded these conversations (well, parts of them).
 Across all labs.
 And then indexed them to be discovered by others.

-Instead, the knowledge contained within that months to years long process of hypothesizing and running experiments, constantly refined through ongoing discussions and tinkering with our entire team, was collapsed into one paper.
+Instead, the knowledge from that months to years long process of hypothesizing and running experiments, constantly refined through ongoing discussions and tinkering with our entire team, was collapsed into one paper.

 We'd finish a draft, submit it for peer review, and then after a few more months of back and forth (at a minimum), our revised, typeset manuscript would be beautifully displayed as a PDF for others.
 Hopefully with the word  `nature` somewhere in the header.
 And a list of authors, where the first and last got the bulk of the credit and the rest were just there, doing who knows what.